nextauthjs/next-auth/www/docs/getting-started/client.md

 }
 ```

-#### clientMaxAge

-**clientMaxAge** defines how often (in seconds) the client should automatically refresh the session.

-When `clientMaxAge` is set to `0` (the default) sessions are not re-checked automatically, only when a new window or tab is opened or when `getSession()` is called.
-If set to any other value, specifies how many seconds the client should poll the server to check the session is valid and to keep it alive.

-It can be useful to use this option to prevent sessions from timing out if your application has a short session expiry time but when you want them to stay active as long as a window or tab is active.
-This option usually has cost implications as checking session status triggers a call to a server side route and/or a database.

-:::tip
-In NextAuth.js session state is automatically synchronized across all open windows and tabs in the same browser.
-If you have session expiry times of 30 days or more (the default) you probably don't need to use the `clientMaxAge` option, or can set it to a high value (e.g. every 24 hours).
+:::note
+**These options have no effect on clients that are not signed in.**

+Every tab/window maintains it's own copy of the local session state; the session it is not stored in shared storage like localStorage or sessionStorage.
+Any update in one tab/window triggers a message to other tabs/windows to update their own session state.

+Using low values for `clientMaxAge` or `keepAlive` will increase network traffic and load on  authenticated clients and may impact hosting costs and performance.
 :::

+#### Client Max Age

+The `clientMaxAge` option is the maximum age a session data can be on the client before it is considerd stale.

+When `clientMaxAge` is set to `0` (the default) the cache will always be used when useSession is called and only explicit calls made to get the session status (i.e. `getSession()`) or event triggers, such as signing in or out in another tab/window, or a tab/window gaining or losing focus, will trigger an update of the session state.

+If set to any value other than zero, it specifies in seconds the maxium age of session data on the client before the `useSession()` hook will call the server again to sync the session state.

+Unless you have a short session expiry time (e.g. < 24 hours) you probably don't need to change this option.
+Setting this option to too short a value will increase load (and potentially hosting costs).

+The value for `clientMaxAge` should always be lower than the value of the session `maxAge` option.

+#### Keep Alive

+The `keepAlive` option is how often the client should contact the server to avoid a session expirying.

+When `keepAlive` is set to `0` (the default) it will not send a keep alive message.

+If set to any value other than zero, it specifies in seconds how often the client should contact the server to update the session state.
+If the session state has expired when it is triggered, all open tabs/windows will be updated to reflect this.

+The value for `keepAlive` should always be lower than the value of the session `maxAge` option.

 :::note
 See [**the Next.js documentation**](https://nextjs.org/docs/advanced-features/custom-app) for more information on **_app.js** in Next.js applications.